LilJohny/LilJohny/README.md

 - C++
 - TypeScript

-And learn Swift and development for Apple devices.
+And learn Swift programming language and development for Apple devices in general.

 ---